 As you know, I love teaching cooking classes, knowing other’s mentality, countries, traditions and recipes.
 I like my life.
 I would like to travel more because I love to do it.
 But for now, with family, kid’s school and activities, and money problems period, it is not possible!
 But this year I finished all my university exams and in October I’ll begin my thesis at the university of Pisa … I hope next year university will be over !!!

 When you read this recipe for Ragù, resist the first impression that it’s too simple, that the flavor will be bland – my first thoughts and oh, so wrong.
-(The same goes for Bucatini all’Amatriciana, Pasta Aglio e Olio and Cheesy Italian Meatballs too.)
+(The same goes for this Bolognese Sauce, Bucatini all’Amatriciana, Pasta Aglio e Olio and Cheesy Italian Meatballs too.)
 When you make it, resist the urge to add more flavors such as pepper or herbs.
 I promise that you’ll be rewarded with a complex, even magic, pasta sauce.